-The inputs for the overall project are defined in Attachment F (although it is noted that only certain tasks as outlined below are the responsibility of the social consultant).
-The social consultant needs to work closely with and under the instruction of the Civil Engineer who assumes overall responsibility for the project's feasibility.
+The inputs for the overall project are defined in Annexure F. The social consultant needs to work closely with and under the instruction of the Civil Engineer who assumes overall responsibility for the project's feasibility.
 (All professionals must follow the MIG and DWAF guidelines as detailed in Annexures A-F)